valchkou/cassandra-driver-mapping/README.md

 	/** Turn synchronization with C* off except specific Entity: */ SyncOptions syncOptions = SyncOptions.withOptions().doNotSync().doSync(Entity1.class);

 	/** Do not add or delete columns for all Entities.
-This will not affect initial synchronization when Table is created for the first time */
+	 *  This will not affect initial synchronization when Table is created for the first time.
+	 */
 	SyncOptions syncOptions = SyncOptions.withOptions().add(SyncOptionTypes.DoNotAddColumns);

 	SyncOptions syncOptions = SyncOptions.withOptions().add(SyncOptionTypes.DoNotAddColumns).add(SyncOptionTypes.DoNotDropColumns);